Wednesday, November 6, 2024

 Sesimbra is a small fishing town located in the Arrábida National Park.
 The surrounding beaches might not be as famous but have nothing to envy to the more famous ones in Algarve.
 One worth mentioning is Praia do Ribeiro do Cavalo.
 You can only reach this hidden beach by walking down the cliffs or by boat.
 The hike is not easy but it’s worth it.
 Once you sweat your way through bushes and rocky trails, you reach a peaceful enclosed beach with rock formations and crystalline waters.

 In town, you can still enjoy the sandy beaches and clear waters of Praia da Califórnia and Praia do Ouro.
 Right in between these two, pay a visit to the Fortress of Santiago.
-From here you can contemplate all of Sesimbra: the town, the beaches, and the harbor.
+From here, you can contemplate all of Sesimbra: the town, the beaches, and the harbor.
 Also, as in many of Portugal’s fishing villages, try the fresh seafood and typical dishes.

 Within a 20-minute drive from Sesimbra, you can reach Cabo do Espichel.
 Here you’ll find the Sanctuary of Nossa Senhora do Cabo, the lighthouse, and a stunning view of the Atlantic Ocean.